 If you are like us and you’re not backpacking through Tanzania and Zanzibar, chances are you won’t be choosing to stay in the island’s capital.
 However, you will want to spend at least one day exploring the city with these 10 things to do in Stone Town Zanzibar.

 I absolutely loved the whole island, and its capital has something special and unique.
-It might be the narrow streets, the impressive doors, walls made of coral, or the smell of food and joy in the air.
+It might be the narrow streets, the impressive doors, the walls made of coral, or the smell of food and joy in the air.

 No matter where you choose to stay on the island, make sure to go on a day trip to Stone Town, a UNESCO World Heritage site.
 You won’t regret it!